OskyRosky/CrossValidation/README.md

 ## Generating the Simulated Dataset

-Before diving into cross-validation, we first create a synthetic classification dataset.
+Before diving into cross-validation, we first create a synthetic classification and timeseries dataset.

 ```python
 # Import necessary libraries